 - SQL Server 2012

-Creating the report server database on a remote computer requires that you configure the connection to use a domain user account or a service account that has network access.
+When you create the report server database on a remote computer, you have to configure the connection to use a domain user account or a service account with network access.
 If you decide to use a remote SQL Server instance, consider carefully which credentials the report server should use to connect to the SQL Server instance.
 For more information, see Configure a Report Server Database Connection.

 Power BI Report Server will install default values to configure the core settings required to make a report server operational.
 It has the following requirements: